10 Stellar Blade tips and tricks for beginners to master the sword

 2. Fall damage is disproportionately lethal

 Especially early on, fall damage in Stellar Blade is incredibly damaging, and it can be easy to forget when Eve's regular jump is fairly substantial.
 However, falling past a certain point means that the damage you take on landing will begin to drastically increase, and suddenly you might discover that a minor drop can shred your health bar - or even kill you altogether.
-Keep that in mind when descending from areas or navigating high ledges, and make sure you learn the one the best Stellar Blade skills that negates fall damage by pressing X in time with hitting the ground - it's a literal life-saver.
+Keep that in mind when descending from areas or navigating high ledges, and make sure you learn one of the best Stellar Blade skills that negates fall damage by pressing X in time with hitting the ground - it's a literal life-saver.

 3. Keep note of unobtainable items and unreachable paths for later